- Normal precautions

 Mozambique has a high HIV and AIDS infection rate.
 You should take appropriate precautions to limit the risk of transmission through blood or sexual contact.
 If you suspect that you have been exposed to possible infection, you should seek immediate medical attention.

 Travellers who test positive for COVID-19 whilst in Mozambique must self-isolate in a hotel or private accommodation.
 Those who do not have symptoms must self-isolate until advised otherwise by a doctor, after testing negative, or for 7 days.
 Those showing symptoms must self-isolate for 7 days after developing symptoms.

 A yellow fever vaccination certification is required from travellers over 1 year of age arriving from countries with a risk of yellow fever transmission and travellers having transited more than 12 hours through the airport of a country with risk of yellow fever transmission.

 Although Mozambique is not regarded as a yellow fever country, Ethiopia is.
-Many Irish citizens travelling to Malawi do so via Addis Ababa on Ethiopian Airlines.
-The flight times are changing this summer, which will necessitate those transferring through Addis to spend a night there before their onward flight the next morning.
+Many Irish citizens travelling to Mozambique do so via Addis Ababa on Ethiopian Airlines.
 It is therefore possible that immigration officials in Mozambique will ask for proof that you have been vaccinated against yellow fever.
 Failure to have proof of such a vaccination may cause problems at immigration in Mozambique.
 We recommend for those travelling this route to have made sure to have proof of a yellow fever vaccination.